misdocumeno/sourcemod_plugins/README.md

 ## color changes
 #### All
-- Just some chat color changes
+- Fancy and colorful chat 😁